kristofferkarlsson93/memory-sharer/docs/README.md

 Authorization can currently be done by the following methods:
 - Username and password

-Af the authorization is successful an jwt-token is received, containing the following:
+If the authorization is successful an jwt-token is received, containing the following:
 - Expiration time
 - The users guid